dfkaye/dfkaye-blog/content/posts/first.md

 ## What does this all mean?

-It means that Gatsby.JS is does not generate static sites, but single page web applications running on static sites.
+It means that Gatsby.JS does not generate static sites, but single page web applications running on static sites.

-> *We are not making progress when we break the most basic functions of the web.*

 ## Is there a fix?